 Kristen Bell & Idina Menzel Reunite For Epic Performance At Disney’s Holiday Special

 Get excited, ‘Frozen’ fans — Elsa and Anna are back together again!
-The ladies reunited for a one-of-a-kind performance during Disney’s Holiday Celebration, and it was EVERYTHING.
+The ladies reunited for a stellar performance during Disney’s Holiday Celebration, and it was EPIC!

 For the first time ever, Kristen Bell and Idina Menzel performed on television together!
 The ladies reunited for The Wonderful World of Disney: Magical Holiday Celebration, and it was everything we expected and MORE.
 They sang the song “When We’re Together” from Disney’s new featurette Olaf’s Frozen Adventure right outside Sleeping Beauty’s Castle at Disneyland.
 Both women were in the holiday spirit, with Idina sparkling in a glistening black dress and Kristen going all out in a red number.
 During the performance, they held hands and had huge smiles on their faces.
 They were also joined by an amazing 30-piece choir to add even more epic vocals to the mix.
 The ambiance was super festive, too, with tons of lights providing a merry setting.